 To be able to see YouTube videos, we have to ask you to accept Targeting Cookies within your

 When radiators need bleeding, it’s because there’s trapped air inside, stopping warm water circulating around.
 This means your boiler and central heating system aren’t working as well as normal, so it can take longer to warm up your home.
 All of this means you’ll be using more energy – and, unfortunately, this comes at a cost to both you and the planet.

-By the way, if your boiler has actually stopped working altogether, and you’re without hot water or heating, check out our guides to:
+If your boiler has stopped working altogether, and you’re without hot water or heating, these guides might help:

 - How to reset your boiler

 - What to do if your boiler loses pressure